Security is more than an operation — it’s a mindset.

 At the end of the day, establishing a culture of security is something that every company should do, but many companies don’t even attempt.
 It takes consistent effort to make incremental changes that happen over time, not overnight.
 The benefits are well worth the undertaking, however, because a security-first culture makes for a security-first company.

-How can your security organization both protect your company and enable your teams to make better business decisions?
+How can your security organisation both protect your company and enable your teams to make better business decisions?
 Start by ensuring that these fundamental pieces are part of your program.

 Implement the Principle of Least Privilege